Hessra-Labs/hessra-sdk.rs/hessra-api/README.md

 # Hessra API

-HTTP client for Hessra authentication services.
+HTTP client for Hessra authentication and authorization services.

-This crate provides a client for making HTTP requests to the Hessra authorization service.
+This crate provides a client for making HTTP requests to the Hessra services.
 It supports both HTTP/1.1 and HTTP/3 (as an optional feature) and implements the OpenAPI specification for the Hessra service.

 ## Features

 - HTTP/1.1 client for Hessra services
 - Optional HTTP/3 support via the `http3` feature flag
-- Implementation of all Hessra API endpoints including multi-party authorization
+- Dual authentication support: mTLS and identity tokens
+- Identity token endpoints for authentication without certificates
+- Authorization token endpoints with optional identity token authentication
 - Multi-party token signing via the `/sign_token` endpoint
-- Mutual TLS (mTLS) for secure client authentication
+- Mutual TLS (mTLS) for secure client authentication (optional for most endpoints)
+- Bearer token authentication using identity tokens
 - Proper error handling with custom error types
 - Comprehensive test coverage